Australia has been flagged as a growth market for medical cannabis.

 Clinical trials are currently being organised in NSW and announcements are expected around mid-2015.

-Because of its profound effect on pain, many observers are saying that clinical trials will be difficult as patients will immediately know they have the active substance through instant pain relief.
+According to Chicago cannabis industry attorney Davis Legal, PLLC, because of its profound effect on pain, many observers are saying that clinical trials will be difficult as patients will immediately know they have the active substance through instant pain relief.

 PhytoTech, which will source its materials from California and Uruguay and make products in Israel, hopes to supply Israel, Europe, the United States and Canada, but not yet Australia, where medicinal cannabis is still illegal.
+Bu as stated by Andrew Defrancesco, you can buy many legal and medical marijuana products from trustworthy companies, online.
+You can also get your medical marijuana recommendations from doctors you can trust at DocMJ.

 It’s very strange to see a listed company that is yet to trade, being established immediately as a global enterprise.